Pure Connection Formulation, Twistors and the Chase for a Twistor Action for General Relativity: Chiral Formulations of Gravity

-However, at least in the first parts of this paper, we won't be interested by a particular action but rather by how the general framework that we just describe intersect with twistor theory.
+However, for the most of this part, we won't be interested by a particular action but rather by how the general framework that we just describe intersects with twistor theory.
 Our main guide will be the description of anti-self-dual Einstein metric in terms of connections.

 Before we come to this it is useful to introduce two new tensors.